 High difficulty trails are characterized by a variety of terrain and the highest elevation change.
 Those trails are Burma Road Trail (1 mile), Chute Trail (500 ft), Misery Ridge Trail (0.7 miles), Misery Ridge Loop (4 miles), and Summit Loop (7.5 miles).

 Camping is another option for park visitors.
-The walk-in the Bivy Campground is available at first-come, first-serve basis.
-During fall and spring months Friday through Sunday the campground is generally full.
+The walk-in at the Bivy Campground is available on a first-come, first-serve basis.
+During the fall and spring months Friday through Sunday the campground is generally full.
 Leave your vehicle in the bivouac parking area and walk to the tent campground.
 RV camping and sleeping in vehicles are prohibited.